 During the 1890-1891 winter season, they were joined by Miss Mary Quincy.
 She had lived at 229 Beacon during the previous season.
-Mary Quincy was the sister of Henry Parker Quincy, was the husband of Brooks Adams’s sister, Mary Gardner (Adams) Quincy.
+Mary Quincy was the sister of Henry Parker Quincy, who was married to Brooks Adams’s sister, Mary Gardner (Adams) Quincy.
 By the next season, she had moved to 589 Beacon.

 The Adamses continued to live at 29 Massachusetts Avenue during the 1894-1895 winter season, after which they made Quincy their home.

-By the 1896-1897 winter season, 29 Massachusetts Avenue was the home of attorney Philip Dexter and his wife, Edith (Wood) Dexter.
+29 Massachusetts Avenue became the home of his son and daughter-in-law, Philip Dexter and Edith (Wood) Dexter.
 They had married in April of 1895.
-Prior to their marriage, he had lived at 18 Exeter with his father, attorney William Sohier Dexter, a widower.
-Wllliam Dexter is shown as the owner of 29 Massachusetts Avenue on the 1898 and 1908 Bromley maps.
+Prior to their marriage, Philip Dexter had lived with his father, and Edith Wood had lived at 14 Commonwealth with her maternal aunt and uncle, Anna (Nichols) Wright, widow of John Harvey Wright, and Lyman Nichols.

 The Dexters continued to live at 29 Marlborough during the 1909-1910 winter season, but moved thereafter to 65 Marlborough.

 29 Massachusetts Avenue was not listed in the Blue Books after 1910.

-In the spring of 1911, 29 Massachusetts Avenue was purchased from J. Sumner Draper and Mark Temple Dowling by Dr. Walter Channing, a physician and psychiatrist.
+On March 28, 1911, 29 Massachusetts Avenue was purchased from J. Sumner Draper by Dr. Walter Channing, a physician and psychiatrist.
 He and his wife, Anna Kast (Morse) Channing, lived in Brookline.
-The transaction was reported in the Boston Globe on March 31, 1911, which noted that he “will improve the property for business purcposes.”
+The transaction was reported in the Boston Globe on March 31, 1911, which noted that Dr. Channing “will improve the property for business purposes.”
 His son, real estate dealer Walter Channing, Jr., represented him in the transaction.